 Model of a Modern Major Data Architecture

-Companies equipped with a modern data architecture that rapidly enables them to access, query and compare historical data and streaming analytics, LAST NAME explains, can call their shots, anticipate demand and lead the way into new economies with strategic elasticity.
+Companies equipped with a modern data architecture that rapidly enables them to access, query and compare historical data and streaming analytics, Musty explains, can call their shots, anticipate demand and lead the way into new economies with strategic elasticity.

 Flexibility in data architecture is critical for analytics, artificial intelligence and navigating new norms, according to a recent report by MIT Technology Review Insights.
 That means being able to store, structure and analyze data, solve business problems and continuously improve the value you deliver to customers amid that short-term pivot and the long-haul recovery.